pinterest/gestalt/docs/markdown/ios/iconbutton.md

 ## Mobile best practices

 - Avoid using a floating icon button if it obscures important information on the screen.
-- IconButton on mobile should primarily utilize the lg (44pt) size as the increased size will better accomodate tapping with a finger.
+- IconButton on mobile should primarily utilize the lg (44pt) size as the increased size will better accommodate tapping with a finger.

 For general IconButton best practices, refer to the [IconButton web documentation](/web/iconbutton).